JamesAmato/cmb-ml/README.md

 ## General

+- [ ] Clean up import structure
+- [ ] Where reasonable, load from configs in the `__init__` statement of Executors, for better compatibility with prerun

 Polarization:
-  - Decide if CMB simulation maps should be saved with only a single field.
+  - [ ] Decide if CMB simulation maps should be saved with only a single field.
     - Later comparisons would assume the same fields when comparing maps, instead of checking for each

 Other:
-  - Parallel Base Executor?
+  - [ ] Parallel Base Executor?
+  - [ ] Support for multiple HDU's with every map?
+  - [ ] Ensure units make sense everywhere

 ## Documentation